-Many of the top hotels are spread out along the beach in Umm Suqeim and Dubai Marina and around the Palm, although the overall shortage of oceanfront accommodation means these places tend to get booked solid way in advance, especially during the winter months (even in the stifling summer months, occupancy levels remain high).
+Many of the top hotels are spread out along the beach in Umm Suqeim and Dubai Marina and around the Palm, although the overall shortage of oceanfront accommodation means the best places tend to get booked solid way in advance, especially during the winter months.
 There are also several superb top-end places dotted around the city centre, along Sheikh Zayed Road and around Downtown Dubai.

 There are a vast number of mid-range options scattered across the city, although virtually all establishments in this price range tend towards the functional and characterless, providing comfortable lodgings but not much else.
 There’s no real budget accommodation in Dubai, and you won’t find a double room anywhere for much less than about 250dh (US$70), or a single for much under 200dh (US$55).
-The good news is that stringent government regulations and inspections mean standards are reliable even at the cheapest hotels – all are scrupulously clean and fairly well maintained, and come with en-suite bathroom, plenty of hot water, satellite TV and fridge.
-Internet access (either wi-fi or via cable, or both) is general available in all except the cheapest hotels, although may be charged for separately, sometimes at extortionate rates.
+The good news is that stringent government regulations and inspections mean standards are reliable even at the cheapest hotels – all are scrupulously clean and fairly well maintained, and come with en-suite bathroom, plenty of hot water, satellite TV (although there might not be much choice of channels) and fridge.
+Wi-fi is also now more or less universally available in even the very cheapest hotels, although may be charged for separately, sometimes at extortionate rates.

 All hotels are graded by the government according to a star-rating system comparable to that used in other countries worldwide, starting at one star and rising to five-star-deluxe, while the city is also home to the world’s first “seven-star” hotel, as the Burj al Arab is often described – although not, it must be said, by the hotel itself.

 Everything you need to know before you set off.

 Travel offers; book through Rough Guides